EclecticGriffin/website/content/blog/2025-04-18_what-matters.md

 So we all know advice is cheap---or free, as in this case---but nevertheless I humbly offer you what I wish someone had told me when I started out.
-Take from it what you find resonate and leave the rest, I don't mind.
+Take from it what you find resonant and leave the rest, I don't mind.
 And as always, my perspective is limited to my particular field.

 A PhD student's most important decision is ultimately who their advisor is going